 Rejuvenate by taking a family friendly trek through a state park close to home.

-California State Parks will sponsor free guided hikes at Saddleback Butte State Park on New Year’s Day, as part of America’s State Parks First Day Hikes initiative in all 50 states.
-America’s State Parks First Day Hikes offer individuals and families an opportunity to begin the New Year rejuvenating and connecting with the outdoors by taking a healthy hike on January 1st at a state park.
+Make a New Year’s resolution to your health and happiness by kicking off 2020 with an invigorating First Day Hike at Saddleback Butte State Park on January 1st, as part of America’s State Parks’ First Day Hikes initiative in all 50 states.
+America’s State Parks First Day Hikes offer individuals and families an opportunity to begin the New Year rejuvenating and connecting with the outdoors by taking a healthy hike at a state park.
 First Day Hikes offer a great way to get outside, exercise, enjoy nature and welcome the New Year with friends and family.

-At Saddleback Butte State Park, staff and volunteers will lead the hikes which vary from an easy half mile to a strenuous five mile hike up the butte.
-Check in for all hikes at the park Visitor Center, 17102 East Avenue J, Lancaster (corner of 170th St E and East Avenue J, near Lake Los Angeles).
-Kids are welcome, but dogs are not allowed on trails in California State Parks.
+At Saddleback Butte State Park, staff and volunteers will lead three hikes, which vary from an easy half-mile stroll to a strenuous five-mile hike up the butte.
+Check-in for all hikes is at the park Visitor Center, 17102 East Avenue J, Lancaster (corner of 170th St E and East Avenue J, near Lake Los Angeles).
 Bring a lunch to enjoy in the park’s Picnic Area after returning from the hikes!
-Fundraising activities will also be offered to benefit the Support Saddleback Committee (cash or checks only).
+Kids are welcome, but dogs are not allowed on trails in California State Parks (with the exception of trained service animals/no comfort animals).
 Visit www.Facebook.com/SaddlebackButte for more information and updates.

 Easy.
-Ranger-lead interpretive tour along the nature trail.
+Guided interpretive tour along the nature trail.
 Learn about the unique natural and cultural history of the local area.
 1/2 mile loop with mild elevation gain, about 1 hour; wheelchair/stroller accessible.

-Nation-wide information about First Day Hikes offered, their difficulty and length, and tips regarding proper clothing can be found at www.naspd.org.
+Nation-wide information about First Day Hikes offered, their difficulty and length, and tips can be found at www.StateParks.org.
 America’s State Parks is committed to promoting outdoor recreation in state parks as a way to address obesity, especially among children.
 Getting kids outside and unplugged from video games and other electronic media creates a unique connection with nature that promotes physical and mental well-being and encourages creativity and stewardship of our shared resources.